wilfredkim/Resume/wilfred.md

 2018 January – Present

+### Duties and Responsibilities:

 - Design and develop Fund Master System (Xi) and also Member Self Service Portal(MSS).
-Involved in development of Register Module, reporting, accounts andAdministration
+Involved in development of Register Module, reporting, accounts andAdministration.
 - Design, develop and maintain Fund Master Mobile App.
 Involved in development of Mobile app backend.
 - Involved in development of integration of Fund Master System with Mpesa.(Mobile money) using Daraja APIs.
 - Writing unit and integration tests for system applications.
 - Generating reports using Oracle BI and Logi Analytics.